-The red grape variety comes from the island Sicily ( Italy ).
-Synonyms are Frappato di Vittoria, Frappato Nero, Frappato Nero di Vittoria, Frappatu, Frappatu di Vittoria, Nero, Nerello di Catania, Nero Capitano and Surra.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Gaglioppo.
-Nerello Cappuccio or Nerello Mascalese according to 2013 DNA analysis it comes from a supposedly natural cross between Gaglioppo x unknown partner (previously falsely became a Parent-offspring relationship with the variety Sangiovese supposed).
+The red grape comes from the island Sicily ( Italy ).
+Synonyms are Frappato di Vittoria, Frappato Nero, Frappato Nero di Vittoria, Frappatu, Frappatu di Vittoria, Nerello, Nerello di Catania, Nero Capitano and Surra.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Gaglioppo.
+Nerello cappuccio or Nerello Mascalese according to 2013 DNA analysis it comes from a presumably natural cross between Gaglioppo x unknown partner (previously it was erroneously Parent-offspring relationship with the variety Sangiovese supposed).
 However, this is based on only 20 DNA markers (see under molecular Genetics ).

-The medium to late ripening vine is prone to Botrytis, It produces rather light colored, fresh red wines with fruity strawberry aromas.
-The variety was first mentioned in 1760 in the province of Ragusa in the south of Sicily, where it is still mainly cultivated today.
-There it is mostly used as a blend with other varieties Nero d'Avola used.
-She is in the DOC / DOCG wines Alcamo.
+The medium to late ripening vine is susceptible to Botrytis, It produces rather light-colored, fresh red wines with fruity strawberry aromas.
+The variety was first mentioned in 1760 in the province of Ragusa in southern Sicily, where it is still mainly grown today.
+There it is mostly used as a blend with other varieties such as Nero d'Avola used.
+It is in the DOC / DOCG wines Alcamo.
 Cerasuolo di Vittoria.
 Eloro.
 Erice.
 Sicilia and Vittoria authorized.
-In 2010, 752 hectares of vines were declared in Italy (Kym Anderson ).
+In 2010, 752 hectares of vineyards were shown in Italy (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: MIPAAF - National Vine Certification Service